trufflesecurity/trufflehog/README.md

 + All I see is `🐷🔑🐷  TruffleHog.
 Unearth your secrets. 🐷🔑🐷` and the program exits, what gives?
   + That means no secrets were detected
 + Why is the scan is taking a long time when I scan a GitHub org
-  + Unathenticated GitHub scans have rate limits.
+  + Unauthenticated GitHub scans have rate limits.
 To improve your rate limits, include the `--token` flag with a personal access token
 + It says a private key was verified, what does that mean?
   + Check out our Driftwood blog post to learn how to do this, in short we've confirmed the key can be used live for SSH or SSL [Blog post](https://trufflesecurity.com/blog/driftwood-know-if-private-keys-are-sensitive/)